The Saragossa Manuscript (film): Release

-The film was released in Poland uncut at 182 minutes, but it was shortened for release in the U.S. and UK to 147 minutes and 125 minutes, respectively.
+The film was released in Poland uncut at 182 minutes, but it was shortened for release in the US and UK to 147 minutes and 125 minutes, respectively.
 Though an underground favorite, the film faced idiosyncratic distribution, particularly in the United States.
 At one point the American rights to the film were owned by a butcher in Chicago who had only a few prints.
 By the 1990s there was only one known subtitled print in the entire world and it was found to be incomplete.

 Jerry Garcia became interested in the film when he saw it in 1966 at the Cento Cedar in San Francisco.
 In the 1990s, Garcia offered archivist Edith Kramer $6,000 to help find and restore a subtitled print of the film.
 Kramer purchased the film from Parisian distributor Koukou Chanska, but soon realized that it was incomplete.
 Garcia died the day after the print arrived from France.
 With Garcia out of the picture and the existence of any definitive print uncertain, Martin Scorsese stepped in, spending $36,000 to locate, restore, and subtitle Wojciech Has's personal print.
 The restored film, re-released in 2001, is commercially available in VHS and DVD formats.